Mobile Menu

 If you are considering getting a Dachshund, you have no doubt learned that they come in three coat varieties or types.

-All three of these coat types look different so it’s natural to wonder if long haired Dachshunds, wire haired Dachshunds, and smooth coated Dachshunds have different personalities too.
+All three of these coat types look different so it’s natural to wonder if long haired Dachshunds, wire haired Dachshunds, and smooth hair Dachshunds have different personalities too.

 History of the Dachshund Breed